foundriesio/docs/source/reference-manual/security/boot-software-updates-imx8qm.rst

     CONFIG_SECONDARY_BOOT_SECTOR_OFFSET=0x0
     CONFIG_SECONDARY_BOOT_RUNTIME_DETECTION=y

-And to mfgtool **lmp.cfg**:
+And to mfgtool ``lmp.cfg``:

 ::

     CONFIG_FSL_FASTBOOT_BOOTLOADER_SECONDARY=y
     CONFIG_SECONDARY_BOOT_SECTOR_OFFSET=0x0

-As secondary boot path is mainly used for boot firmware update image validation, sometimes in exceptional cases it behaves incorrectly, causing hangs etc. To cover such cases watchdog support has to be enabled in SPL by adding these config options to **lmp.cfg** of your
+The secondary boot path is primarily used for boot firmware update image validation.
+In exceptional cases, it can behave incorrectly, causing hangs and other issues.
+To cover such cases, watchdog support has to be enabled in SPL by adding config options to ``lmp.cfg``:
-board:

 ::